 The University of Stirling is leading the Smoke-free Homes International Network (SHINE).

-Our overarching goal is to encourage the World Health Organisation (WHO) Framework Convention on Tobacco Control (FCTC) Conference of the Parties to modify Article 8 guidance to encourage signatory countries to include domestic settings as one of the key environments where non-smokers, particularly children, require protection from second-hand smoke (SHS) exposure.
+Our overarching goal is to encourage policymakers and health professionals from countries across the world to focus on domestic settings as one of the key environments where non-smokers, particularly children, require protection from second-hand smoke (SHS) exposure.

-The current guidelines stop short of protection in homes, stating that “all people should be protected from exposure to tobacco smoke.
+The current World Health Organisation (WHO) Framework Convention on Tobacco Control (FCTC) guidelines stop short of protection in homes, stating that “all people should be protected from exposure to tobacco smoke.
 All indoor workplaces and indoor public places should be smoke-free.”

-Read more about SHINE and what we are doing in our recently published editorial in Tobacco Prevention & Cessation.
+See our first newsletter and read more about SHINE and what we are doing in our recently published editorial in Tobacco Prevention & Cessation.

 If we continue at the current rate of policy adoption, it will be another 50 years before the rest of the world is protected from second-hand smoke.
 Acceleration of progress is critical.”
 (WHO Report: Protecting people from tobacco smoke)